napthedev/nhaccuatui-api-full/README.md

 ## Summary

 🤩✨ If you enjoy using this library, give me a star on Github and share it to your friends. ✨🤩

+✅ If you have an error caused by the api, maybe NhacCuaTui has updated.
+Try to update to the latest version, if not working, submit an Issue on the repository ✅